-There are many reasons why we’re choosing non-alcoholic alternatives to our favorite wines.
-Whether you’re participating in Sober October, making the switch for health and wellness, or avoiding the adverse effects of alcohol (goodbye terrible hangovers), choosing non-alcoholic canned wine is definitely worth the try.
+We choose non-alcoholic alternatives to our favorite wines for many reasons.
+Whether you’re participating in dry January, making the switch for health and wellness, or avoiding the adverse effects of alcohol (goodbye terrible hangovers), choosing non-alcoholic canned wine is worth the try.

 I know what you’re thinking.
 How do they take the alcohol out of the wine, and why would I want it in a can?
 We can get non-alcoholic wine two different ways.
-Vineyards and wine distributors either start off with unfermented grapes (which creates zero-alcohol wine) or they dealcoholize already fermented wine.
-Dealcoholizing is the process of gently removing the alcohol from the wine until it’s .5% alcohol or less (undetectable, like store-bought kombucha) through reverse osmosis or vacuum distillation.
+Vineyards and wine distributors either start with unfermented grapes (which creates zero-alcohol wine) or they dealcoholize already fermented wine.
+Dealcoholizing is gently removing the alcohol from the wine until it’s.5% alcohol or less (undetectable, like store-bought kombucha) through reverse osmosis or vacuum distillation.

-Then there are strong arguments in favor of drinking the dealcoholized wine in can-form.
+Then there are strong arguments in favor of drinking the dealcoholized wine in can form.
 For one, cans are better for their environment.
 Aluminum cans are more sustainable and easier to recycle.
 The single-serving size cans mean less waste – no more half-finished bottles of wine going bad or opened bottles of bubbly going flat.
 Whatever your reason for choosing non-alcoholic canned wine, we are on board with this choice.
-But there are a ton of brands out there, so we’ve personally rounded up the top 8 non-alcoholic canned wines on the market that are worth a sip.
+But there are many brands out there, so we’ve rounded up the top 8 non-alcoholic canned wines on the market that are worth a sip.

-Sovi was released in 2021 as a quality non-alcoholic wine for those who are sober-curious.
+Sovi was released in 2021 as a quality non-alcoholic wine for sober-curious people.
 Each batch is dealcoholized and canned.
 They make three varieties: Sparkling Rosé, a Red Blend, and a Sparkling White.
 They even sell variety packs.

 The next brand is called Grüvi Wine (don’t forget the umlaut); launched in 2019 and based in Denver, Colorado.
 This brand is unfermented, not dealcoholized, and is 100% vegan and gluten-free.
 They make a few flavors like Alcohol-free Prosecco called ‘Dry Secco’, a Dry Red Blend, and a Bubbly Rosé.
-For a while, they were making a limited-release non-alcoholic Sangria, but I’m not sure it is still in production.
+They were making a limited-release non-alcoholic Sangria for a while, but I’m not sure it is still in production.

-We need to talk about these flavors because they are delicious and very low-calorie.
-The Sangria tasted so fruity and fresh, with blood orange, red currant, blueberry, and slightly spicy at the end (I think I tasted cinnamon and clove).
+We need to discuss these flavors because they are delicious and very low-calorie.
+The Sangria tasted so fruity and fresh, with blood orange, red currant, and blueberry, and slightly spicy at the end (I think I tasted cinnamon and clove).
 Each can have only 60 calories!